milic12/App-with-login-and-crude/README.md

 npm start
 ```

-try to log in with pass:
+try to log in with :
 ```console
 mail@gmail.com 123456!M,
 walter@gmail.com 1234567